ConorG180/my-roster-management/README.md

 ### User permissions
 As mentioned above, the programme is designed so that only authorised users can use CRUD functionality and create new users.
 Therefore, it is important that unauthorised users of the programme can access the information they need to gain benefit from the programme, but cannot see more personal details of the company, such as wages and employee phone numbers etc. And cannot use CRUD functionality on records.
 To solve this problem, all edit/delete/add buttons on each table have been hidden to unauthorised users.
 Furthermore, attempting to brute-force to certain URLs when logged in as an unauthorised user will simply return an `unauthorised.html` page and block the user from accessing CRUD functionality.
 This includes the `accounts/signup/` URL should an unauthorised user attempt to create a new user, as this could easily allow the programme to be hacked.
 When logged in as an unauthorised user, certain columns of certain tables are also hidden to prevent PPI (Private and Personal Information) from being accessed.
+#### **Images**

+### Form validation
+When adding or editing a company record, a form which contains incorrect or invalid data will be displayed back and an error message will be displayed to the user.
+This will let the user know why the form didn't submit correctly and allow them to easily correct their mistake before commiting the data to the database, thereby aiding in preventing invalid data being saved.
+#### **Images**